Gallery grave: Gallery vs. passage grave

+Types

 Transepted

 Transepted gallery graves have burial monuments with side rooms extending laterally from a central chamber.
 They are found at sites in the Loire valley of France, south west Great Britain and in Ireland and it is thought the builders had cultural links with one another.

 Wedge-shaped

 A wedge-shaped gallery grave or wedge tomb is a type of Irish chamber tomb.
 They are so named because the burial chamber narrows at one end (usually decreasing both in height and width from west to east), producing a wedge shape in elevation.
 An antechamber is separated from the burial area by a simple jamb or sill, and the doorway generally faces west.

 A distinguishing characteristic of wedge tombs is the double-walling of the gallery.
 They were often covered by cairns, which could be round, oval or D-shaped, often with a kerb to revet it.
 More are low sized, usually about 1.5 metres high, and are generally found on mountainsides, about three-quarters the way up.